 To reshape a very overgrown camellia you will need to prune it in two stages and sacrifice its flowers for the following season.
 Start with a drastic prune in late winter or early spring, reducing it by a third to a half of its former size – or more in extreme cases.
 As new shoots start to appear in the growing season you will prune again to thin out the bushy new growth from the centre of the plant to encourage fewer, but stronger new stems.
 They are fairly fast growing shrubs, so should soon regain their former size.

 According to The American Camellia Society, when pruning camellias it’s important to prune limbs ‘flush to the feeder branches without leaving nubs.
 These leftover branches could eventually provide host for disease to enter your camellias.’

-To help prevent disease and pests, you need to know how to prune camellias to open up the centre of the plant.
+To help prevent disease and pests, you need to know how to prune camellias to open up the center of the plant.

-Pol Bishop of Fantastic Gardenersalso advises clearing all the stems from the lower 15-25cm (depending on the plant’s size) of the main trunk to prevent any small stems from touching the ground and infecting the plant with diseases.
-He adds that a fully grown camellia plant will tolerate drastic pruning without any long-term effects
+Pol Bishop of Fantastic Gardenersalso advises clearing all the stems from the lower 6-10in.
+(15-25cm), depending on the plant’s size, of the main trunk to prevent any small stems from touching the ground and infecting the plant with diseases.
+He adds that a fully grown camellia plant will tolerate drastic pruning without any long-term effects.

-As for pruning technique, Tammy Sons, owner of Tennessee Wholesale Nursery says it’s best to cut to a leaf that is pointing in the direction that you want the branch to grow, keeping in mind the overall shape and look of the plant.
-She says: ‘You can also choose to remove branches completely that are not growing in the right direction.
-It’s best to prune a camellia over time – each year cutting back until you reach a shape and size you are happy with.’
+As for pruning technique, Tammy Sons, owner of Tennessee Wholesale Nursery, says it’s best to cut to a leaf that is pointing in the direction that you want the branch to grow, keeping in mind the overall shape and look of the plant.

 Above all, bear in mind that camellias are strong plants.
 They usually bounce back well, even after a severe pruning – you just might reduce the number of blooms the following season, that's all.